aaronbinns/tnh/README.txt

+The New Hotness
+2010-06-16

+The New Hotness (TNH) is a (near) drop-in replacement for NutchWAX-based search services.
+It is primarily intended to be used internally at Internet Archive, but may be of use/interest to other NutchWAX users.

-"The New Hotness" started as an experiment to prototype a Lucene TopDocCollector that collapses results based on the 'site' field as the documents are scored, rather than collapsing after the results collected.
+TNH started as an experiment to prototype a Lucene TopDocCollector that collapses results based on the 'site' field as the documents are scored, rather than collapsing after the results collected.
+The result is the CollapsingCollector class.

-The CollapsingCollector implements this approach successfully.

 Once that class was developed, an OpenSearch web service was built, as well as metasearch across multiple OpenSearch servers.